- Guillain-Barre syndrome is a rare condition in which your immune system attacks your nerves, leading to muscle weakness and even paralysis.

 Nerve conduction studies may be used to test how well your nerves and muscles respond to small electrical pulses.

-All patients with Guillain-Barre should be admitted to a hospital for close observation.
-The symptoms can progress rapidly and can be fatal if not treated.
+Everybody with Guillain-Barre should be admitted to a hospital for close observation.
+The symptoms can quickly get worse and can be fatal if they aren’t treated.
 In severe cases, people with Guillain-Barre can develop full-body paralysis.
-Guillain-Barre can be life-threatening if paralysis affects the diaphragm or chest muscles, preventing a person from breathing.
+Guillain-Barre can be life-threatening if paralysis affects the diaphragm or chest muscles, preventing proper breathing.

 The immune system produces proteins called antibodies that normally attack harmful foreign substances, such as bacteria and viruses.
-Guillain-Barre occurs when the immune system mistakenly makes antibodies that attack the healthy nerves of the nervous system.
+Guillain-Barre occurs when your immune system mistakenly makes antibodies that attack the healthy nerves of your nervous system.

-Plasmapheresis is intended to remove the antibodies attacking the nerves from the blood.
-During this procedure, blood is removed from the body by machine that removes the antibodies from the blood and then the blood is returned to the body.
+Plasmapheresis is intended to remove the antibodies attacking the nerves from your blood.
+During this procedure, blood is removed from your body by a machine.
+This machine removes the antibodies from your blood and then returns the blood to your body.

 High doses of immunoglobulin can also help to block the antibodies causing Guillain-Barre.
 Immunoglobulin contains normal, healthy antibodies from donors.

 Guillain-Barre affects your nerves.
 The weakness and paralysis that occurs can affect multiple parts of your body.
 Complications may include difficulty breathing when the paralysis or weakness spreads to muscles that control breathing.
 You may need a machine called a respirator to help you breathe if this occurs.
 Complications can also include: